popstas/vscode-viasite-ansible-sites/README.md

 - `ansible-server-sites.json_url` - URL to your generated JSON with site list
 - `ansible-server-sites.json_cache_time` - cache time JSON data, in seconds
 - `ansible-server-sites.winscp_ini_path` - path to your WinSCP.ini file
+- `ansible-server-sites.putty_path` - path to putty.exe (or place putty.exe to %PATH%)